 Going beyond the public sector workforce to meet global HIV goals

 A major challenge in the fight against HIV/AIDS is how to support the workforce required to maintain control of the epidemic.
 National HIV responses in many countries are constrained by human resources for health shortages.
-To accelerate and increase the provision of quality HIV/AIDS services in these settings, it is important to leverage private health care providers.
-A SHOPS Plus study of the private health sector highlights opportunities to leverage the private providers to meet 95-95-95 goals set forth by UNAIDS.
+Engaging with private providers is key to increasing the provision of quality HIV/AIDS services in these settings.
+A SHOPS Plus study of the private health sector highlights opportunities to use private providers to meet 95-95-95 goals set forth by UNAIDS.
 Watch the series of videos from the study.